mikolajroszak/integromat.github.io/apps/articles/parameters.md

 }
 ```

 Select with two options.
-The nested fields "Field A1" and "Field A2" will be shown only if the Option A has been selected:
+The nested fields "Field A1" and "Field A2" will be shown only if the "Option A" has been selected:

 ```json
 {